German calls for Grexit mount as EU stunned by 'No' vote

 Jeroen Dijsselbloem, chairman of the Eurogroup of finance ministers of the currency bloc, said in a letter to his Dutch Labour Party members before the vote: "Although the government in Athens would like people to think otherwise, it is about the question of whether Greece stays in the euro zone or not."

-European Parliament President Martin Schulz said the EU should start preparing a humanitarian aid program for Greece.
+European Parliament President Martin Schulz said the EU should start preparing a humanitarian aid programme for Greece.

 The 60-40 margin of defeat for the terms of a cash-for-reform deal, which the leftist Greek government rejected a week ago, shocked EU officials who had been heartened by opinion polls showing the 'Yes' camp gaining ground as bank closures and the rationing of cash withdrawals began to bite.